veracruz-project/veracruz/sdk/freestanding-execution-engine/README.md

 # Goal of the exercise

 The purpose of this exercise is to get familiarised with how to load files from the host and into the Veracruz freestanding execution engine.
+The freestanding execution engine inside of the Veracruz instance allows a user's program to be executed.

 IMPORTANT: This exercise assume some familiarity with reading **Rust syntax** and **Rust's package manager named Cargo**.
 Both these areas are well explained at this [link](https://doc.rust-lang.org/book/title-page.html).